georgiybykov/qna/README.md

 - Elasticsearch for full-text search
 - ActionCable for real-time connection using WebSockets
 - OAuth 2.0 with Authorization Code Flow
-- cancancan for authorization (abilities)
+- Role Based Access Control with `cancancan` for authorization (abilities)
 - RESTful API with Doorkeeper as OAuth 2.0 provider
 - Production web-server is Unicorn (configuration files are in the project tree)
 - Capistrano for deployment